 I decided on an afternoon flight with Paradise Helicopters as the light would be softer.
 Meeting at Turtle Bay, we were taken through a short safety demonstration then met our pilot for the fight.
 Younger than expected but he had years of flying experience and from take-off, I felt safe.
 Lucky enough to get the front seat with views on all sides, I opted to pay that little bit extra to have the door removed for even more visibility.
 This was such a good decision as my range of view was extended and the experience felt so much more real.

-- I had a camera strap, iPhone safety strap and necklace around my neck.
+- I had a camera strap, iPhone safety strap, and a necklace around my neck.
 At one stage I was so caught up I felt like a fish in a net.
-Leave the jewellery at home and just focus on either a camera or a phone.
+Leave the jewelry at home and just focus on either a camera or a phone.

 - If you have the doors off wear pants and a sweater, it can get very cool up there in the wind, even on a warm day.
 Tie your hair up, like I said… wind!